kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![dogs 2](../../content/tweets/august-comms/jackchardwood/dogs-2.png)
 ![dogs 3](../../content/tweets/august-comms/jackchardwood/dogs.png)

+!!! tip "June 2024 general election in the UK"
-- When I opened a Facebook account to campaign in the general election in the UK in June 2024, the same sort of spam accounts have connected with me; accounts full of dogs and horses.
+    - When I open a Facebook account to campaign in the [general election in the UK in June 2024](../2024/june.md#election-campaign) - amazingly while I was still being drugged and stalked by Dénia-based criminals - the same sort of spam accounts connect with me; accounts full of dogs and horses, mostly dogs.

-- It's very obvious to me at this time I'm being targeted online by Domingo Cano Lopez and his family and that is absolutely what I'm supposed to think, whether it is true or not.
-I'm trying to understand what's going on.
+- It's very obvious to me I'm being targeted online by Domingo Cano Lopez and his family and that is absolutely what I'm supposed to think, whether it is true or not.
+- I'm trying to understand what's going on.

 [![Trying to understand](../../content/tweets/august-comms/jackchardwood/trying-to-understand.png)](https://x.com/JackChardwood/status/1696996474561736881)